 Yes, helmets are required to be worn by all cyclists participating in Providence Bridge Pedal.

 Do I get a free T-shirt?
 When do I pick it up?

-Every paid registration includes a Providence Bridge Pedal 25th Anniversary T-shirt.
+The first 7,500 paid registrations include a Providence Bridge Pedal 25th Anniversary T-shirt.
 Stride participants get a shirt too.
 Kids Pedal registrants do not receive a free shirt.
 You will be able to get your shirt when you pick up ride materials or at the finish line.

 How can I get around Portland during Providence Bridge Pedal and still do the ride?

 All of Portland’s metered parking spaces are free on Sundays until 1 p.m.
 If you choose to park on the east side of the river, the Burnside and Hawthorne bridges allow easy access from the east side to the starting area on SW Naito Parkway.

 For the Fremont Express there will be designated parking lots available near the American Red Cross at N Cook and Vancouver.